Mudlarking The Mind

 The word mud may be derived from the old German word ‘mudde’ which means mother and it is the role of the mother that Freud focuses on in his theory of psychosexual development.

-Carl Jung, took a slightly different perspective on Freud’s gold/shit analogy.
+Freud's protege Carl Jung, took a slightly different perspective from Freud’s gold/shit analogy.
 He proposed that a child’s obsession with faeces represents the alchemical idea of turning base metal into gold, a metaphor for the journey of self-discovery and transformation.

-By the mid 20th Century, psychoanalysis shifted away from shit, sex and aggression as a human motivation to a more scientifically observed focus on relationships.
+By the mid 20th Century, psychoanalysis shifted away from sex and aggression as a human motivation to the more scientifically observed focus on attachment.
 For the British paediatrician and psychoanalyst Donald Winnicott, a child’s attachment to certain objects, such as a blanket or soft toy, or in my case, the obsessive collecting of bits of broken ceramic, was an important developmental step as the child differentiated themselves from their mother.

 The theory went that if the parent was physically or emotionally absent, the child may have difficulty achieving separation.
 Through the object they continue to search for meaning and security.
 The ‘muteness’ of the object reflects the absence of the parent.

-If found objects are transitional, there is something metaphoric about broken pieces of ceramic, in that perhaps on a deep unconscious level, the child is trying to fix broken or emotional unavailability.
-An interesting psychoanalytic idea at least.
+If found objects are transitional, a psychoanalytic interpretation of broken pieces of ceramic could be that on a deep unconscious level, the child is trying to fix broken or emotional unavailability.

 Freud called psychotherapy ‘the archaeology of the mind’ and his own collection of more than 2,500 ancient archeological knicknacks, which can still be seen at the Freud Museum in Hampstead, reflects his prodigious curiosity.